 Referred by a Clinical Liaison for VNSNY Hospice and Palliative Care, the family enrolled Frances in VNSNY’s Cardiac Hospice Program.
 In this specialized program, designed to prevent hospital readmissions, a visiting team monitors and treats CHF symptoms and also teaches family caregivers how to manage symptoms at home.
-Frances’ hospice nurse, Jasmine T., visits every week to check her vitals, breathing and pain levels, and note any changes in health or well-being.
+Before Frances’ death on May 16, 2020, her hospice nurse, Jasmine T., visited every week to check her vitals, breathing, and pain levels, and note any changes in health or well-being.

-Although Frances now spends much of the day sleeping, the hospice team—which also includes Hospice Team Manager Claudia P., Social Worker Ellen L., and Spiritual Care Counselor Kei O.—finds that her revolutionary spirit is visible everywhere.
-Ellen says that she understood about Frances’ life as an activist the minute she walked into her apartment, which is chock full of books and newspaper clippings.
+Her hospice team—which also included Hospice Team Manager Claudia P., Social Worker Ellen L., and Spiritual Care Counselor Kei O.—found that her revolutionary spirit was visible everywhere.
+Ellen says that she understood about Frances’ life as an activist the minute she walked into her apartment, which was chock full of books and newspaper clippings.

-Frances is committed to wearing purple from head to toe, which extends to dying her hair purple with a temporary gel.
-When she is awake, she treats her care team to stories of a vibrant life, including chatting with Frank Sinatra during a concert when she was a teenager.
-On a recent visit, Frances signed a copy of her book for Jasmine—urging her, “Fight for change.
+Frances was committed to wearing purple from head to toe, which extended to dying her hair purple with a temporary gel.
+Although she spent much of her time sleeping, when she was awake, she treated her care team to stories of a vibrant life, including chatting with Frank Sinatra during a concert when she was a teenager.
+On a visit last year, Frances signed a copy of her book for Jasmine—urging her, “Fight for change.
 You may not see the change today, but the next generation will see it.”
 “How inspirational!” adds Jasmine.

-The hospice team supplements the rest of Frances’ robust support system, including legions of close friends and fellow activists; two home health aides whom she adores; and her two daughters, Reeni, who lives in New Paltz, New York, and speaks to her mother every day, and Sally, who lives in San Francisco but keeps in close contact.
+The hospice team supplemented the rest of Frances’ robust support system, including legions of close friends and fellow activists; two home health aides whom she adored; and her two daughters, Reeni, who lives in New Paltz, New York, and spoke to her mother every day, and Sally, who lives in San Francisco but keeps in close contact.

-Add to that the innumerable people Frances has touched over the years with her unwavering advocacy.
-“She has a huge, huge support system,” says Sally.
+Add to that the innumerable people Frances touched over the years with her unwavering advocacy.
+“She had a huge, huge support system,” says Sally.
 “If we put out a call saying she needed anything, there’d be a line around the block on Second Avenue.
-She’s worked so hard for other people all her life.
+She worked so hard for other people all her life.
 We were weaned on this idea of, ‘You do for other people.’
-And now, we’re doing for her.”
+And for the last years of her life, we did for her.”

 Frances spent her adult life fighting for equal rights, beginning with the battle at Cooper Square for affordable housing on New York’s Lower East Side.
-Last year, an affordable senior housing and community service building on Delancey Street was named in her honor.
+In 2018, an affordable senior housing and community service building on Delancey Street was named in her honor.
 The complex, Frances Goldin Senior Apartments, is part of Essex Crossing, a 1.9-million-square-foot renewal project.

 Her legacy of activism also includes the literary agency she founded more than 40 years ago, the Frances Goldin Literary Agency, which represents books that make a difference in the world and add to the cultural conversation.